Teens On A Disney Cruise

 Many people associate Disney with entertainment for little kids.
 There will in fact be little kids and dancing Disney characters on the ship.
 However, that’s not all the time and everywhere.
 The ship was designed to resemble classic 1930’s ocean liners.
 There are Disney touches throughout rather than in-your-face Disney theming.

-Activities for teens are age appropriate too.
-Instead of listening to Snow White tell stories, Teens at the Edge and Vibe play video games, have trivia contests, and play games up on the sports deck.
+Activities for teens are age-appropriate too.
+Instead of listening to Snow White tell stories, teens at the Edge and Vibe play video games, have trivia contests, and play games up on the sports deck.

 The Awkward